-After spending most of my adult life and art career in the Washington DC area I now find myself in the beautiful coastal city of Savannah, GA.
-After years of teaching studio art classes while also maintaining an art practice I now have this time to focus on my research, exhibit and make art!
+After spending most of my adult life and art career in the Washington DC area, I now find myself in the beautiful coastal town of Southport, NC.
+After years of balancing family with teaching and a studio practice, I now have time to focus in the studio.
 Moving back and forth between printmaking and painting allows me to find the best medium to express an idea or a feeling.
-Each craft informs the other.
-For me painting is more spontaneous, while the making of a plate or the building up of layers while printing requires a little more forethought.
 My chosen mode of printmaking using collagraph plates facilitates painterly marks.
 I paint directly on the plexi plates using a mixture of carborundum and gel medium.
 The gestural mark-making on the plate results in more rhythmic and spontaneous imagery for printing.
 I have converted my studio over completely from oil-based inks to Akua soy-based water soluble inks.
-Speedball has acquired Akua Inks and has chosen me as Southeastern demonstrator for Akua.
-Watch for upcoming workshops in my NEWS.
+Speedball has acquired Akua Inks and I work for them as a Southeastern demonstrator.

-I continue to work with a number of different paints, media, drawing implements and materials focusing on gestural imagery on canvas, panel and paper.
+Painting allows me to continue to work with mark-making tools and many different materials, focusing on gestural imagery on canvas, panel and paper.